lynnlangit/learning-cloud/0_CLOUD-PATTERNS/0_Starting-Points/README.md

 ---

 - Q: **Can I do ML on the cloud?**
-  - A: Yes, use Jupyter Notebook instances (AWS SageMaker | GCP Notebook VMs)
+  - A: Yes, use Jupyter Notebook instances (AWS SageMaker | GCP VertexAI)
 ---

 - Q: **Which certifications get me the highest paying jobs?**